 Maybe you’ve noticed a discharge around your cat’s eyes and are wondering if they’ve been crying.
 The truth is that cats can’t shed tears the way that we do.
 That means if they have a wet discharge around their eyes, something else is going on, and you need to check it out.

 But what could that be?
 Also, if cats can’t cry, how can they let you know that they’re upset?
-We answer both those questions and more here.
+The simple answer is no, they don’t cry.
+At least not like we do.
+Keep reading as we explore cat crying and more here.

 Why Does My Cat Cry Tears?